adityasolanki205/Cloud-Composer/README.md

     git clone https://github.com/adityasolanki205/Cloud-Composer.git
 ```

 3. **Setting up Dataflow job**: Now we will setup the whole Dataflow job that will fetch data from GCS bucket and populate data in Bigquery.
 Consider using the repository [Batch Pipeline Using Dataflow](https://github.com/adityasolanki205/Batch-Processing-Pipeline-using-DataFlow).
-In brief, follow the commands below to setup and save the dataflow template
+In brief, follow the commands below to setup and save the dataflow template.

 ```
-    1. Copy the repository in Cloud SDK using below command:

-       git clone https://github.com/adityasolanki205/Batch-Processing-Pipeline-using-DataFlow.git
+    1. Copy the repository in Cloud SDK using below command: git clone https://github.com/adityasolanki205/Batch-Processing-Pipeline-using-DataFlow.git

     2. Create a Storage Bucket in us-central1 by the name batch-pipeline-testing and three sub folders Temp, Template and Stage.

-    3. Copy the data file in the cloud Bucket using the below command:
+    3. Copy the data file in the cloud Bucket using the below command: cd Batch-Processing-Pipeline-using-DataFlow/data gsutil cp german.data gs://batch-pipeline-testing/

-       cd Batch-Processing-Pipeline-using-DataFlow/data
-       gsutil cp german.data gs://batch-pipeline-testing/